TheDiffi/ARTaskSwitching-PhysicalNback/nback-serial-interface.md

 -   Input modes: Button (0) or Capacitive Touch (1)
 -   The task has support for both physical buttons and capacitive touch sensors
 -   The INPUT MODE provides direct forwarding of button press events, useful for custom applications
+-   Real-time events with the `write>` prefix allow for immediate data collection while the task is running